 - Never been convicted of or plead guilty to a felony involving fraud, dishonesty, breach of trust, theft or money laundering;

-- During the seven years immediately preceding application has not been convicted of or plead guilty to any felony; and
+- Has not been convicted of or plead guilty to any felony during the seven years immediately preceding application; and

-- During the seven years immediately preceding applications has not been convicted of or plead guilty to a misdemeanor involving theft.
+- Has not been convicted of or plead guilty to a misdemeanor involving theft during the seven years immediately preceding application.

 SAFE ACT Requirements

-- SAFE MLO Test – All licensees under the OMBA must pass the National Component of the SAFE MLO Test by 4/30/2010.
-Existing licensees under the OMBA that passed the existing OH licensing test prior to 1/1/2004 must retake the OH licensing test currently offered by PSI prior to 4/30/2010.
+- SAFE MLO Test – All licensees under the OMBA must pass the national component of the SAFE MLO Test by April 30, 2010.
+Existing licensees under the OMBA that passed the existing Ohio licensing test prior to January 1, 2004 must retake the Ohio licensing test currently offered by PSI prior to April 30, 2010.

 Ohio Mortgage Education Requirements

-- SAFE Act Pre-License (Required courses – SAFE CORE 8 hours) – All new applicants under both the OMBA and OMLA, on or after 1/1/2010 must have completed 20 hours of NMLS approved pre-licensure education.
-Applicants under the OMBA must also take an additional 4 hours of NMLS and OH DFI approved pre-licensure education.
-Existing licensees under the OMBA must complete either the existing 24 hour OH approved pre-licensure education or a minimum of 20 hours of OH approved continuing education by 12/31/2009.
-State approved continuing education courses will no longer be accepted after 12/31/2009.
+- SAFE Act Prelicense (Required courses – SAFE CORE 8 hours) – All new applicants under both the OMBA and OMLA, on or after January 1, 2010 must have completed 20 hours of NMLS-approved prelicensure education.
+Applicants under the OMBA must also take an additional four hours of NMLS- and OH DFI-approved prelicensure education.
+Existing licensees under the OMBA must complete either the existing 24-hour Ohio-approved prelicensure education or a minimum of 20 hours of Ohio-approved continuing education by December 31, 2009.
+State-approved continuing education courses will no longer be accepted after December 31, 2009.

-- SAFE Act Continuing Education (Required courses – SAFE CORE 7 hours) – All licensees must take 8 hours of NMLS approved continuing education in 2010 in order to renew for 2011, unless PE was completed in 2010.
-This course should be taken Yearly by 12/31.
+- SAFE Act Continuing Education (Required courses – SAFE CORE 7 hours) – All licensees must take eight hours of NMLS-approved continuing education in 2010 in order to renew for 2011, unless PE was completed in 2010.
+This course should be taken yearly by December 31.

-- Certification (Education) – Currently licensed LOs who have completed at least 20 hours of OH state approved education on or before 12/31/2009 may be eligible to participate in the PE certification process and may not need to take the NMLS approved pre-licensure education.
+- Certification (Education) – Currently licensed LOs who have completed at least 20 hours of Ohio state-approved education on or before December 31, 2009 may be eligible to participate in the PE certification process and may not need to take the NMLS-approved prelicensure education.
 Refer to your state agency for more information.

-- Certification (Test) – Currently licensed LOs who have passed the OH mortgage test no later than 4/30/2010 may be eligible to participate in the testing certification process and may not need to take the OH Component of the SAFE LO Test.
-Refer to your state agency for more information
+- Certification (Test) – Currently licensed LOs who have passed the Ohio mortgage test no later than April 30, 2010 may be eligible to participate in the testing certification process and may not need to take the Ohio component of the SAFE LO Test.
+Refer to your state agency for more information.

 Course purchases are good “forever,” with the only barrier being if we discontinue a course.
 The course timing expiration varies: